KarthikRV1107/adaption-autoscientist-challenge-50000-prize-pool-byteme/README.md

 # Bad rows: overlap > 0.75 (lazy paraphrase, excluded or regenerated)
 ```

-Rows failing this threshold were regenerated using the Claude API with the following prompt template:
+Rows failing this threshold were replaced with improved plain-English rewrites using the following quality criteria:

 ```
 You are a legal simplification expert.
 Rewrite this legal clause in plain English: